vpatelsj/praetor/demo.md

 ### 6) Create device inventory objects (NetworkSwitches)
-The controller targets NetworkSwitch; create a single device to match our one WSL-based agent.
+The controller targets NetworkSwitch; create one per containerized agent you plan to run.
 The CRD is already installed by step 3.
-- **What:** apply a single NetworkSwitch named tor1-01 with the labels the demo deployment expects.
-(We no longer create tor1-02 because we only run one agent.)
+- **What:** apply the demo NetworkSwitches (device-01, device-02) with the labels the demo deployment expects.
+Add more devices by editing `examples/networkswitches-demo.yaml` if you scale higher.
-- **Expectation:** one NetworkSwitch resource exists with site=sfo, role=tor labels.
+- **Expectation:** resources exist with site=sfo, role=tor labels.
-- **Why:** DeviceProcessDeployment selector matches this device; controller will fan out one DeviceProcess.
+- **Why:** DeviceProcessDeployment selector matches these devices; controller will fan out one DeviceProcess per device.
 ```
-kubectl apply -f - <<'EOF'
+kubectl apply -f examples/networkswitches-demo.yaml
-apiVersion: azure.com/v1alpha1
-kind: NetworkSwitch
-metadata:
-  name: tor1-01
-  namespace: default
-  labels:
-    site: sfo
-    role: tor
-    rack: r1
-spec:
-  dummy: ok
-EOF
 ```

 ### 7) Prepare demo DeviceProcessDeployment
-- **What:** apply the demo DeviceProcessDeployment in [examples/deviceprocessdeployment-demo.yaml](examples/deviceprocessdeployment-demo.yaml) targeting the single tor1-01 device (selector still matches site=sfo, role=tor, so only tor1-01 exists).
-The template uses the `systemd` backend (supported by the WSL agent path).
+- **What:** apply the demo DeviceProcessDeployment in [examples/deviceprocessdeployment-demo.yaml](examples/deviceprocessdeployment-demo.yaml) targeting all devices with site=sfo, role=tor.
+The template uses the `systemd` backend (supported by the container systemd path and WSL).
-- **Expectation:** controller creates one DeviceProcess object (firmware-upgrade-tor1-01) after apply.
+- **Expectation:** controller creates one DeviceProcess per device (e.g., firmware-upgrade-device-01, firmware-upgrade-device-02).
-- **Why:** shows DaemonSet-like fanout and central desired state, reduced to one device for the WSL agent path.
+- **Why:** shows DaemonSet-like fanout and central desired state.
 ```
 kubectl apply -f examples/deviceprocessdeployment-demo.yaml
 sleep 5   # allow controller to fan out